-- May or may not be hazardous
+- May, or may not be hazardous

 Pouring these chemicals down the drain can be deadly to our environment and contaminate our water supply.

-Disposing of your cleaning product containers
+How to Dispose of your cleaning product containers

 After you have disposed of your cleaning product, you will be left with a container that the product came in.
 Always check the back of the container to check whether it can be recycled.
 If it can be recycled, make sure to place it into the correct household recycling bin.